Uberspace/lab/source/guide_starship.rst

  [isabell@stardust ~]$ eval "$(starship init bash)"
  isabell on stardust in ~

-To make the prompt permanent, add a newline and the below eval statement to your ``.bashrc``:
+To make the prompt permanent, add a newline and the below eval statement to your ``~/.bashrc``:

 .. code-block:: console